drug-design/course/docs/chapters/structure-based-design.md

 #### Hydrogen Bonds with Residue Atoms

-Unsatisfied hydrogen bond donors and acceptors are rarely seen in proteins.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design/hydrogen-bonds-residue-atoms-6e1191a3'><i class='fa fa-play' aria-hidden='true'></i></button>Unsatisfied hydrogen bond donors and acceptors are rarely seen in proteins.
 A corollary for protein-ligand complexes would be burying potential donors and acceptors without forming a complementary hydrogen bond, this would also be highly unfavorable.
 *[ligand]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer